Surge protector: Gas discharge tube (GDT) spark gap

-Selenium voltage suppressor

-An "overvoltage clamping" bulk semiconductor similar to an MOV, though it does not clamp as well.
-However, it usually has a longer life than an MOV.
-It is used mostly in high-energy DC circuits, like the exciter field of an alternator.
-It can dissipate power continuously, and it retains its clamping characteristics throughout the surge event, if properly sized.

 Carbon block spark gap overvoltage suppressor

 A spark gap is one of the oldest protective electrical technologies still found in telephone circuits, having been developed in the nineteenth century.
 A carbon rod electrode is held with an insulator at a specific distance from a second electrode.
 The gap dimension determines the voltage at which a spark will jump between the two parts and short to ground.
 The typical spacing for telephone applications in North America is 0.076 mm (0.003 inches).
-Carbon block suppressors are similar to gas arrestors (GDTs) but with the two electrodes exposed to the air, so their behavior is affected by the surrounding atmosphere, especially the humidity.
+Carbon block suppressors are similar to gas arrestors (GDTs); but as the two electrodes are exposed to the air, their behavior is affected by the surrounding atmosphere, especially higher humidity.
 Since their operation produces an open spark, these devices should never be installed where an explosive atmosphere may develop.

 Inductors, line reactors, chokes, capacitors

-Inductors, Line Reactors, Chokes and Capacitors are used to limit fault currents and can reduce or prevent overvoltage events.
-In applications that limit fault currents, inductors are more commonly known as an electrical line reactors or a choke.
+Inductors, line reactors, chokes, and capacitors are used to limit fault currents and can reduce or prevent overvoltage events.
+In applications that limit fault currents, inductors are more commonly known as electrical line reactors or a choke.
 Line reactors can prevent overvoltage trips, increase the reliability and life of solid state devices, and reduce nuisance trips.

 Marshalling cabinet panels with surge protectors

 Metal marshalling cabinet panels can allow surge protection device (SPD) failures to be contained remotely from digital devices and electrical controllers.
 Direct flashes of lightning and lightning surge on secondary systems can cause catastrophic failures of SPDs.
 Catastrophic failures of SPDs can release fireballs of metal fragments and clouds of conductive carbon soot.
 Marshalling panels keep such hazards from reaching the digital and control devices that are mounted in the remote main control panels.
 Marshalling cabinet panels are used for digital system panels (fire alarm, security access control, computer clean power, etc.).
-Wiring and cables to be protected include both the power supply and any wiring (signaling circuit, initiating device circuit, shields, etc.), which extend beyond the building by underground, overhead or other means, such as walkways, bridges, etc. In addition, it should include the wiring of devices located in high places such as attics, roof levels of parking lots, parking lights, etc. After passing through the SPDs in the marshalling cabinets the wiring can pass through conduits into other remote, nearly adjacent, cabinets that contain the input & output connections to for digital system panels (fire alarm, security access control, computer clean power, programmable logic controllers (PLCs), etc.
+Wiring and cables to be protected include both the power supply and any wiring (signaling circuit, initiating device circuit, shields, etc.), which extend beyond the building by underground, overhead or other means, such as walkways, bridges, etc. In addition, it should include the wiring of devices located in high places such as attics, roof levels of parking lots, parking lights, etc. After passing through the SPDs in the marshalling cabinets, the wiring can pass through conduits into other remote, nearly adjacent, cabinets that contain the input & output connections to for digital system panels (fire alarm, security access control, computer clean power, programmable logic controllers (PLCs), etc.